 The project brings together seventeen partners from ten European states.

-The first Modcomp-project newsletter has been released, covering the following topics: Presentation of project, objectives, partners, progress, meetings and informations.
+The second Modcomp-project newsletter has been released, covering the following topics: Presentation of project, objectives, partners, progress, meetings and informations.

 Modcomp-project Tri-Fold Leaflet has been released to public.

 MODCOMP aims to develop novel engineered fibre-based materials for technical, high value, high performance products for non-clothing applications at realistic cost, with improved functionality and safety.
 Demonstrators will be designed to fulfil scalability towards industrial needs and focus on TRL5/TRL6.
 End users from a wide range of industrial sectors (transport, construction, leisure and electronics) will adapt the knowledge gained from the project and test the innovative high added value demonstrators.
 An in-depth and broad analysis of material development, coupled with dedicated multi-scale modelling, recycling and safety studies will be conducted in parallel for two types of materials (concepts):